-Before you engage a website designer you should take some time to make sure they are the right fit for you.
+Before engaging a website designer, you should take some time to ensure they are the right fit for you.
 You may do this by reviewing their portfolio, speaking to their former clients and speaking with them.
-As with any service providers, different website designers will have different areas of expertise.
-If you want to get the best results from your website designer, you should make sure that you are hiring them for a project that actually fits their skillset.
+As with any service provider, different website designers will have different areas of expertise.
+If you want to get the best results from your website designer, you should ensure that you hire them for a project that fits their skill set.

 You should also spend some time looking at other websites or brands so you can provide examples to your designer.
-You might have a vision in your head about how you want the site to look and feel, but unless you can show some examples to the designer then you may find it difficult to actually communicate this vision to them.
+You might have a vision of how you want the site to look and feel, but unless you can show some examples to the designer, you may find it difficult to communicate this vision to them.

 How do I ensure no disputes about services provided or the project terms?

-The best way to minimise misunderstandings and ensure clarity of expectations between both parties is to clearly define the project in a Website Design Agreement.
+The best way to minimise misunderstandings and ensure clarity of expectations between both parties is to define the project in a Website Design Agreement clearly.
 The more detail you provide to the service provider, the more likely it is that your vision will be understood and delivered.

 Creative design elements can be particularly tricky to communicate effectively.
-If you are the website owner, it is best to give as many photos, pictures and examples to the service provider as you can find.
+If you are the website owner, giving as many photos, pictures and examples to the service provider as possible is best.

-What happens if there is a disagreement on progress or quality of the work?
+What happens if there is a disagreement on the progress or quality of the work?

-This does not mean that you can change your mind arbitrarily in order to avoid paying for work that has been provided.
-You will need to communicate effectively with the service provider if you are not happy with the results to-date.
+This does not mean you can change your mind arbitrarily to avoid paying for the work provided.
+You will need to communicate effectively with the service provider if you are unhappy with the results.
 But if, after all of that, the service provider genuinely fails to deliver the work that the agreement requires them to, then you could be forced to terminate the project.

 What happens if my website designer and I can’t resolve an issue?

-A good Web Design Agreement should contain a clause which says that in the event that you and your service provider have a genuine dispute about the quality of the work, and you cannot resolve it directly between yourselves, then both parties will need to submit to an independent, specialist arbitrator who will decide the matter.
-In this case, both parties would need to abide by whatever the arbitrator determines and pay their own costs.
+A good Web Design Agreement should contain a clause that says that in the event that you and your service provider have a genuine dispute about the quality of the work and you cannot resolve it directly between yourselves, then both parties will need to submit to an independent, specialist arbitrator who will decide the matter.
+In this case, both parties must abide by whatever the arbitrator determines and pay their own costs.

 How to terminate a website design project?

-If you don’t have a written Web Design Agreement with your service provider then discuss the situation with them and mutually decide how best to terminate the project.
+If you don’t have a written Web Design Agreement with your service provider, then discuss the situation with them and mutually decide how best to terminate the project.
 Be particularly careful if the service provider has invested in materials, subscriptions, plugins or themes specifically for your project or to work with you.
-You might need to compensate the service provider for any investment they have made.
+You might need to compensate the service provider for their investment.